Introduction to code review

 This exercise showed you how to perform your first code review to find potential security issues.

-Now it is time to apply what you just learned!
+Now it's time to apply what you've just learned!